webrtc/KITE/README.md

 Sample config files in ```KITE-AppRTC-Test/configs``` contain different examples for explicit version and platform configuration, take a look

- **Attention**: WebDriver for Firefox on Windows has some limitations (not supporting testing involving using media, or Firefox profile with fake media stream).
 ```json
   "browsers": [
     {